BastiDood/neovim-rc/README.md

 # Introduction
 Hello!
 Welcome to my Neovim configuration.
-It's not as clean as I would like it to be, but it works&trade; at the moment!
 Below is the tentative roadmap for the future:

-* Add debugging support with [vimspector](https://github.com/puremourning/vimspector)
+* Add debugging support with [vimspector](https://github.com/puremourning/vimspector) or [nvim-dap](https://github.com/mfussenegger/nvim-dap)

 # External Dependencies
 The following programs are required to be installed for the configurations to work.